stripe-samples/subscription-use-cases/fixed-price-subscriptions/client/react/README.md

 ### Running the React client

 1. Go to `/client`
-1. Run `npm run install`
+1. Run `npm install`
-1. Run `npm run start` and your default browser should now open with the front-end being served from `http://localhost:3000/`.
+1. Run `npm start` and your default browser should now open with the front-end being served from `http://localhost:3000/`.

 ### Using the sample app